SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Fine-tuning

 \subsubsection{Multi-GPU setup}

 We addressed the GPU limitations by using Fully Sharded Data Parallel (FSDP) \cite{zhao2023pytorch}.
 Although Hugging Face Transformers \cite{wolf-etal-2020-transformers} officially support FSDP and multi-GPU training via Accelerate \cite{accelerate}, we faced persistent compatibility issues - different library versions produced inconsistent runtime errors with the same code.
-Training was eventually stabilized using version 4.52.4, but evaluation consistently failed due to runtime errors.
-As a workaround, we used three GPUs for training and a fourth GPU to run inference at selected checkpoints.
+Training was eventually stabilized, but evaluation consistently failed due to runtime errors.\footnote{Stable training required Transformers v4.52.4; evaluation required a separate process due to FSDP-related runtime errors.} As a workaround, we used three GPUs for training and a fourth GPU to run inference at selected checkpoints.
 This differed from the single-GPU setup used for smaller models, where training and evaluation could run together in a single process.

 We used a sharded state dict configuration, which produced FSDP checkpoints during training.
 These were merged into a single \texttt{safetensors} file, which we then converted back to its original format with split weights, matching the structure used in the original release.